ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-rewrite.md

 *Part 1 of 4 — the complete adventure*

-ast-grep rewrote Tree-sitter in Rust.
-The current core is faster at parsing, faster at reading the completed tree, and faster in ast-grep itself.
+ast-grep rewrote Tree-sitter's C core in Rust, with AI writing the code.
+The new core is faster at parsing, faster at reading the completed tree, and faster in ast-grep itself.
+(The title's “30%” is the parser-only number;
+end-to-end, ast-grep runs about 22% faster.)

+Two quick introductions before the numbers. ast-grep — the structural code-search tool this blog belongs to — searches code by syntax rather than by text, so every file it touches must first become a syntax tree.
+[Tree-sitter](https://tree-sitter.github.io/) is the parser framework that builds that tree: you give it a grammar definition, and it generates a fast parser for that language.
+Born in the editor world, it now powers an enormous ecosystem of grammars and tools.

 ![Rust core runtime performance compared with C](/image/blog/00-current-performance.svg)

-**Performance and peak RSS**
+**Performance and peak RSS.** Throughput is normalized so the unmodified C build (“C / normal”) scores 100; higher is better.
+RSS is peak resident memory, and the raw-parsing row shows it as a range because it varies across the benchmark's language fixtures.
+The outline row is ast-grep's real
+workload: parse every file in a repository, then walk each completed tree to extract a structural outline.

 | Benchmark | C / normal | Rust | Difference |
 | --- | ---: | ---: | ---: |